Click on the image to access this episode. Why are so many teenagers anxious, depressed, even harming themselves and taking their own lives?

 “Everything is so fast-paced and competitive.
 Part of that is social media,” say students Olivia and Arielle, Board Members of UMatter.
 “The sense of immediacy—everything has to happen right away, at the click of a button.
 There’s pressure to constantly be ‘on.’
 To look and sound perfect, and act like you have it all together.
 But you don’t.”

 Lots of people, especially high school students, assume that talking about mental health will feel, well, kind of weird.
 But, in most cases, friends are happy to listen and offer support.
 UMatter focuses specifically on teens that are struggling.
 Under the guidance of Rabbi Yarden Blumstein, UMatter operates on a peer-to-peer model of teens helping their peers overcome stigmas and other obstacles related to mental health.
 UMatter is a teen-driven initiative within the Friendship Circle family.

 Please reach out to us.

 If you or a teen you know is struggling with mental health issues, we are here for you.
-Please reach out to us, or our partners at Team Wellness Center or NAMI of Michigan.
+Please reach out to us, or our partners at Team Wellness Center.